More Information On Ear Infections In Dogs And Cats – Otitis Externa & How To Treat Them

 Remove The Hair From The Ear Canals

-Hair growing within the ear canals can be plucked out with forceps.
+Hair growing within the ear canals can be plucked out with forceps like these.
 This is not as painful to the dog as you might think.
-Blunt the ends of the forceps and polish them with a flame so they can not injure your pet’s ears.
+Blunt the ends of the forceps and polish them with a flame, so they cannot injure your pet’s ears.
 A caring veterinarian or groomer should be able to supply you with a pair of hemostats (forceps) and instruct you in using them to remove the offending hair.
 A puff of talcum powder or starch will help you grip the hair.

-Conditions within the ear can be change with medications to discourage the growth of bacteria and yeast.
+Conditions within the ear can be changed with medications to discourage the growth of bacteria and yeast.
 Most of these products make the ear canal more acid.
 Yeast and bacteria do not grow well in an acidic medium.
-I like formulas for ear washes that combine propylene glycol, boric and salicylic acid (citric acid might also be an option [ read here ]).
+I like formulas for ear washes that combine propylene glycol, boric and salicylic acid (citric acid might also be an option). (read here).
 The ear canal can be filled with this liquid and then vigorously massaged.
 When you finish, allow the dog to shake his head rigorously to sling out the wax and debris.
 Once a mild flare-up has subsided, treatment with only a few drops, done weekly, is usually sufficient to keep the problem under control.
 More serious head-shaking and pawing need your veterinarians attention and advice.
 Your vet has more powerful prescription ear products.
-Remember that dogs and cats that have had an incident of ear problems are at a higher risk of having them again.
-So you may want to continue weekly applications of these over-the-counter otic solutions indefinitely.
+Remember that dogs and cats that have had an incident of ear difficulties are at a higher risk of having them again.
+So, you may want to continue weekly applications of these over-the-counter otic solutions indefinitely.

 The Problem With Long-term Use Of Antibiotic-Containing Products